Characters: The Legend of Zelda: Majora's Mask

 Two sisters who run Romani Ranch together.
 Ever since their father passed away, Cremia has taken care of Romani by herself despite the hard times they have to go through, such as dealing with the Gorman Brothers and the mysterious disappearances of their cows.

-- Chuck Cunningham Syndrome: In the manga by Akira Himekawa, there is no subplot of Epona going missing and turning up at Romani Ranch, and as a result the sisters were both Adapted Out.
+- Chuck Cunningham Syndrome: In the manga by Akira Himekawa, there is no subplot of Epona going missing and turning up at Romani Ranch, and as a result, the sisters are both Adapted Out.
 Himekawa does include an illustration of them at the end as a way to try to make up for not being able to fit them into the story.

 - The Cuckoolander Was Right: Most adults (such as her older sister Cremia) would probably dismiss Romani's theories about cow abducting ghosts/aliens as a product of a child's wild imagination, but she turns out to be right.
 It's also implied that she's actually seen them before.